icarocamelo/python-algorithms/README.md

 #Algorithms in Python

-Implementing Classic algorithms in Python
+Implementing some algorithms in Python